-As Wilma became susceptible to injury from human pressures, the WSP implemented a comprehensive research, protection and education program in 1998 with approval from the Department of Fisheries and Oceans, Canada.
-In the spring of 1999 she disappeared and has not been seen since.
+As Wilma became susceptible to injury from human pressures, the Whale Stewardship Project implemented a comprehensive research, protection and education program in 1998 with approval from the Department of Fisheries and Oceans, Canada.
+In the spring of 1999 she disappeared.